allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 ## What happens to messages that can not be delivered or acknowledged by subscribers?

 Pub/Sub persists messages that could not be delivered up to the subscription message retention duration.
 During that time, you can configure a subscription delivery retry policy.
-After expiration, or after the max number of delivery attempts, you can configure the forwarding of the *unacked* messages to a dead-letter topic.
+After expiration, or after the max number of delivery attempts, you can configure the forwarding of the "unacked" messages to a dead-letter topic.

 A dead-letter topic is a subscription property, not a topic property.
 When you create a topic, you can't specify that the topic is a dead-letter topic.
 You create or update a subscription and use another topic as a dead-letter topic.